JuliaML/LossFunctions.jl/docs/src/user/aggregate.md

 averaged.
 The type of this parameter has to be a subtype of `AggregateMode`.

-## Average Modes
+## Aggregation Modes

-Before we discuss these memory-efficient methods, let us briefly introduce the available average mode types.
-We provide a number of different averages modes, all of which are contained within the namespace `AggMode`.
+Before we discuss these memory-efficient methods, let us briefly introduce the available aggregation mode types.
+We provide a number of different aggregation modes, all of which are contained within the namespace `AggMode`.
 An instance of such type can then be used as additional parameter to [`value`](@ref), [`deriv`](@ref), and [`deriv2`](@ref), as we will see further down.

-It follows a list of available average modes.
+It follows a list of available aggregation modes.
 Each of which with a short description of what their effect would be when used as an additional parameter to the functions mentioned above.